satb/pronto-proto/README.md

 # pronto-proto

-A quick prototyping tool to test your styles.
+A quick bootstrap/scss prototyping tool to try out different designs and see which one best fits your needs.

 1. Live-server
 2. Bootstrap 4